-Perhaps there is no exact best way to cook vegetables (I mean to each their own, right?) but at the forefront, steaming seems to be a favorite among health enthusiasts when it comes to nutrient retention.
+Perhaps there is no exact best way to cook vegetables (I mean to each their own, right?
+Some people even focus on raw vegetables instead) but at the forefront, steaming seems to be a favorite among health enthusiasts when it comes to nutrient retention.
 So, you might want to add steaming to your favorite cooking techniques for vegetables.
 And for starters, know what are the best vegetables to steam.

 Steaming is a cooking method that makes use of moist heat to cook food.
 The food, in our case the vegetables, is not in direct contact with the water.
 But rather, the veggies are cooked with the heat that is produced by the boiling water that vaporizes into steam.
 So, as far as steaming goes, you have to wait for the water to boil before you start adding the vegetables to the steaming basket.